 The Digital Scholarship team collaborates with colleagues in the library and across campus to create new scholarly methods and in Digital Humanities.

 The libraries provide a number of workshops available as a calendar here.

 We will also gladly offer on-demand workshops for Text Mining, Mapping, and Digital Exhibits.
 Workshops we are offering or have offered in the past include:

-Workshops in this series will introduce participants to computational text analysis, using tools such as Voyant, AntConc, and the Topic Modeling Tool.
+Workshops in this series will introduce participants to computational text analysis.
 These tools can help researchers discover new patterns of language use and thought, to visualize changes in those patterns over time and across spatial boundaries.